 Items must be source-separated for collection at the curb.
 Metal and recyclables to be placed for collection separate from bulk trash.

 [Added 9-16-2014 by Ord.
 No. 2014-14]

 The Township shall not collect any hazardous materials including but not limited to asbestos, gasoline, paints, oils, et cetera.

 [Added 11-1-1994 by Ord.
 No. 94-98; amended 5-18-2004 by Ord.
 No. 2004-39; 2-4-2008 by Ord.
 No. 2008-29; 9-1-2009 by Ord.
 No. 2009-45; 9-6-2011 by Ord.
 No. 2011-30; 8-16-2016 by Ord.
 No. 2016-26; 5-23-2017 by Ord.
 No. 2017-14]

 The Superintendent of Public Works shall determine the days of the week when collections shall be made, and public notice shall be given to the Township residents.

-Any person charged with a third or subsequent offense for violating any provision of this chapter shall, upon conviction thereof, be subject to a fine not exceeding $1,000 or imprisonment in the county jail for a term not exceeding 90 days and or up to 90 days of community service, in the discretion of a court of competent jurisdiction.
+Any person charged with a third or subsequent offense for violating any provision of this chapter shall, upon conviction thereof, be subject to a fine not exceeding $1,000 or imprisonment in the county jail not exceeding 90 days and/or up to 90 days of community service, in the discretion of the court of competent jurisdiction.
 Each and every day that such violation shall continue shall be a further and separate offense under the terms of this chapter, subject to the penalties herein prescribed.

 [Adopted 10-1-1996 by Ord.
 No. 96-65]